 How can you find an ethical and sustainable nail salon?

 Ultimately, it’s your salon’s responsibility to do better.
-Ghosh explains that local waste management facilities often provide specific guidelines on how to dispose of chemicals that may be considered hazardous waste.
-"Recycling plastic nail tips, for example, [means they can be] cleaned and sorted for a recycling programm," she adds.
+Rani explains that local waste management facilities often provide specific guidelines on how to dispose of chemicals that may be considered hazardous waste.
+"Recycling plastic nail tips, for example, [means they can be] cleaned and sorted for a recycling programme," she adds.
 She believes all professional nail technicians should consider services like these, which collect used nail products (including acrylic nails) and recycle them into new products rather than sending them to landfill.

-Ghosh encourages us to continue to enjoy our manicures but advises doing our bit for the planet by speaking up.
-A properly trained, qualified, and insured nail technician should have no issue talking about their ethics or environmental footprint.
+Rani encourages us to continue to enjoy our manicures but advises doing our bit for the planet by speaking up.
+A properly trained, qualified and insured nail technician should have no issue talking about their ethics or environmental footprint.
 Liza Smith, deputy chair of the Federation of Nail Professionals, sets a precedent when it comes to sustainability.
-"My salon uses the Green Salon Collective to have a full recycling system, and nothing goes to landfill," Smith tells R29.
+"My salon uses the Green Salon Collective to have a full recycling system, and nothing goes to landfill," Liza tells R29.
 "We separate the cotton wool from the squares of foil after wrapping up nails to soak off gel polish.
 The foil goes into our metal recycling bin, while any cotton wool and pieces of gel polish go into our general waste bin that is taken by a specialist company, which converts that waste into energy.
 Empty gel and varnish glass bottles are recycled separately, too."
-Streets also suggests salons think about investing in reusable bamboo cotton pads as well as reusable nail files, which can be disinfected after each client.
+Ami also suggests salons should think about investing in reusable bamboo cotton pads as well as reusable nail files, which can be disinfected after each client.